ballerina-platform/ballerina-distribution/examples/http-client-send-request-receive-response/http_client_send_request_receive_response.md

 # HTTP client - Send request/Receive response

-The `http:Client` is used to connect and interact with an HTTP server.
-The client is instantiated with the service URL and it will use resource methods to interact with the backend service.
+The `http:Client` interacts with an HTTP server.
+The client is instantiated with the service URL and it uses resource methods to send/receive requests/responses from the backend service.
 The standard HTTP methods `get`, `post`, `put`, `patch`, `delete`, `head`, and `options` are available as resource methods.
-A resource method can be invoked by providing `resource-path`, relevant HTTP method, and required arguments after the `->`.
-Since HTTP `get` is the default resource method, the verb is not mandatory when accessing an HTTP `GET` resource.
+A resource method can be invoked by providing the `resource path`, relevant resource method, and required arguments after the `->`.
+Since HTTP `get` is the default resource method, the accessor is not mandatory when accessing an HTTP `GET` resource.

 ::: code http_client_send_request_receive_response.bal :::